When You're New to Crohn's Disease

 How many people with IBD does this doctor see each year?
 You want to work with a doctor who sees a lot of people with Crohn’s.
 They understand what's involved in treating people with this condition and have more experience prescribing the medications to control the disease.

 Is the doctor covered by your insurance?
 Call your insurance company and the doctor’s office to confirm that your health plan will cover the doctor’s services.

-Where is the doctor’s office located, and what are the office hours?
-Choose a doctor near your home, if possible, to give yourself peace of mind that help is nearby when you need it.
+Where is the doctor’s office located, and what are his hours?
+Choose a doctor near your home, if possible, to give yourself peace of mind that there’s help nearby when you need it.

-Which hospital or treatment center is the doctor affiliated with?
-You may want to choose a hospital at the same time you choose a doctor.
+Which hospital or treatment center does the doctor work with?
+You may want to choose a hospital at the same time you select a doctor.
 Although not everyone with Crohn’s disease will need to go to the hospital, many do, especially when they've had the condition for a long time.
-It’s better to decide on a hospital when you feel well instead of when you face the discomfort of a flare.
+It’s better to pick a place when you feel well than when you’re in the middle of a flare.